irfanshehzadsandhu/logseq/pages/ReviewMoazzamCode.md

 - DONE Still tag route ?
 - DONE Why we are not throwing error instead of this `return ctx.state.result = AppResult.Err(new errors.Unauthorized('Kindly check provided token'))` (Self RND)
 - DONE There should be AppResult in GlobalResponseHandler.
 Need to look one more time (Self RND)
-- TODO There should be separate dto file for each dto
+- DONE There should be separate dto file for each dto
 - DONE What is zip.ts file in Utils/zip.ts (Removed)
 - DONE Why RedisClient in utils ?
 (Removed)
 - DONE Document and tag relation (Use document as an aggregate root)